sean-gao1/Database-Management-Assignment3/README.md

-Using the database you created for assignment 2,CSS, HTML, PHP and MySQL , create a website  that allows someone to update the Bus Trip, Booking, Passenger, Passport and Bus tables.
+Using the database created for assignment 2,CSS, HTML, PHP and MySQL , create a website  that allows someone to update the Bus Trip, Booking, Passenger, Passport and Bus tables.

+Stack: CSS, HTML, PHP, MySQL